ShreyanshShakya/Comparative-Analysis-of-3D-U-Net-Architectures-for-Brain-Tumor-Segmentation-on-BraTS-2020/README.md

 ## Overview

-This project presents a comparative study of deep learning architectures for automated brain tumor segmentation using multi-modal MRI scans from the BraTS 2020 dataset.
-The objective is to accurately identify and segment tumor regions while analyzing the trade-offs between segmentation performance and computational efficiency.
+This project presents a comparative study of deep learning architectures for automated brain tumor segmentation using the BraTS 2020 dataset.
+The objective is to accurately identify and segment tumor regions from multi-modal MRI scans while evaluating the trade-offs between segmentation performance, computational efficiency, and architectural complexity.

-The project evaluates:
+Three architectures were implemented and evaluated:

 * Baseline 3D U-Net
 * EfficientNet-Based 3D U-Net
 * EfficientNet + Attention 3D U-Net

-The models were implemented using PyTorch and trained on volumetric MRI data using mixed-precision training and tumor-aware patch sampling.
+The models were developed using PyTorch and trained on volumetric MRI data using mixed-precision training, tumor-aware patch sampling, and hybrid Dice-CrossEntropy optimization.

 ---